bitcoinNottingham/Bitcoin-Meetup-Template/readme.md

 Cover the basics in 5-10 mins! with the start of "The Bitcoin Story"(help us write this in open source): Satoshi Nakamoto, Whitepaper 31st October 2008, open source software peer to peer decentralized monetary network, Genesis block 3rd January 2009, 21 million max, Bitcoin Miners create a new block and new Bitcoins ~10 minutes, Halvings every 4 years, Hash rate, difficulty adjustment,  ----> Lightning Wallet "sats".
 Free n,000 sats for first timers who download a lightning wallet.

 ## Representing and Peacocking!
-A super quick introduction for networking oportunities, chance to show off your favourite Bitcoin thing, and to see which areas of bitcoin the room needs to hear about again!
+A super quick introduction for networking opportunities, chance to show off your favourite Bitcoin thing, and to see which areas of bitcoin the room needs to hear about again!

 ### Handle and Tribe
 Quick once round the room and share only these 2 pieces of data(optional)